SQLicious/Retail-SQL-Casestudy/README.md

 # Retail-Store-Analysis-with-SQL
 Retail Dataset Sales Case Study Analysis using SQL

 This project is a case study analysis of a retail store dataset from Kaggle using SQL.
-The dataset contains information about sales, customers, products, and stores of a retail chain.
+The dataset contains information about sales, features, and stores of a retail chain.
 The goal of this project is to answer various business questions using SQL queries and data visualization.

 https://www.kaggle.com/datasets/manjeetsingh/retaildataset